305kev/Capstone_Proposal/README.md

 ## Future improvements
-An ideal A.I.-powered legal search engine would be able optimize the scoring function, taking in inputs from 3 broad categories: (1) The Query (from a database of queries, as part of query understanding), (2) The data (using a variety of networkx graphs to measure importance of documents, independent of the query), and (3) user ratings (of whether or not expert users found the search result relevant).
+An ideal A.I.-powered legal search engine would be able to optimize the scoring function, taking in inputs from 3 broad categories: (1) The Query (from a database of queries, as part of query understanding), (2) The data (using a variety of networkx graphs to measure importance of documents, independent of the query), and (3) user ratings (of whether or not expert users found the search result relevant).
 A future model could leverage user ratings as labeled data to train, and improve performance on.

 Additionally, one major drawback to my analysis is that it's based on cases scraped going back about 25 years, which highly biases results that are more recent.
 Future work could focus on acquiring a larger amount of data, as there over 200,000 immigration cases logged in the U.S. Although this would improve the model's understanding of underlying relationships,